deepixel-dev1/deepixel-dev1.github.io/makanative/tutorial/README.md

                                                                                     activity,
                                                                                     licenseFilename);
 ```
-4. Before the MAKA API is executed, you must call the the initialize function of the IMaka.
+4. Before the MAKA API is executed, you must call the initialize function of the IMaka.
 ```
 g_ptrMaka->initialize(img.cols, img.rows);
 ```